 - dm

-- Pitch diameter (mm)
+- Pitch diameter (mm) — shear surface for internal threads

 - Fsu